-“Yeah, that probably wasn’t the best decision I’ve made,” said a distraught Dickens prior to his sentencing.
+“Yeah, that probably wasn’t the best decision I’ve made,” said a distraught Dickens before his sentencing.
 “I didn’t feel so great when I got on the elevator, but I wanted to see the top.
-About floor 25 I let one rip like I do at home and people started freaking out.
+About floor 25, I let one rip as I do at home, and people started freaking out.
 A woman with a baby started crying.
 I tried to apologize, but when we got to the top, the cops were waiting for me.”

 “It turns out that’s Singapore, not Malaysia,” continued Mr. Dickens.
-“Anyway, I didn’t know anything about telling everyone you’re gonna fart.
+“Anyway, I didn’t know anything about telling everyone you’re going to fart.
 But now that I know, it explains a lot about the people I hung out with in Kuala [Lumpur].”

 The Malaysia commissioner responsible for sentencing said that he hoped Mr. Dickens learned his lesson.